-Physics is a successful and popular subject at Judd, with strong results both at GCSE and A-level.
-The department is staffed by four qualified, specialist Physics teachers and is supported by a dedicated Physics technician.
-There are four Physics laboratories (two recently refurbished), each with a digital projector, AV and computer and a plethora of apparatus (ancient and modern) for demonstrations and practicals - the department even has two Tesla coils.
+Physics is a successful and popular subject at Judd, with strong results both at GCSE and A Level.
+The department is staffed by five highly qualified, specialist Physics teachers and is supported by two Physics technicians.
+There are four Physics laboratories (two recently refurbished), each with a digital projector, computer and a plethora of apparatus (ancient and modern) for demonstrations and practicals - the department even has two Tesla coils.
 Both teachers and students are encouraged to extend teaching and learning beyond the standard syllabus at all Key Stages, with emphasis on exploring and highlighting the context and relevance of topics and ideas, practical application and hands-on experience and future developments of theory.
 The use of ICT as a complementary resource for demonstrations is strongly supported, with resources being available online for all sections of the teaching, including animations, interactive shows, video clips and quizzes.
-The department is also currently developing its use of the school VLE.